josel82/terraform-aws-vpc/README.md

 ![GitHub Logo](https://josel82.github.io/Images/terraform/slide1.png)

-I have designed this architecture to be deployed in AWS eu-west-1 region (Ireland).
+This architecture has been designed to be deployed in AWS eu-west-1 region (Ireland).